QHofmann/BOAT/README.md

 **BOAT** is a task-agnostic, gradient-based **Bi-Level Optimization (BLO)** Python library that focuses on abstracting the key BLO process into modular, flexible components.
 It enables researchers and developers to tackle learning tasks with hierarchical nested nature by providing customizable and diverse operator decomposition, encapsulation, and combination.
 BOAT supports specialized optimization strategies, including second-order or first-order, nested or non-nested, and with or without theoretical guarantees, catering to various levels of complexity.

-To enhance flexibility and efficiency, BOAT incorporates the **Dynamic Operation Library (D-OL)** and the **Hyper Operation Library (H-OL)**, alongside a collection of state-of-the-art first-order optimization strategies.
+To enhance flexibility and efficiency, BOAT incorporates the **Gradient Mapping Operation Library (GM-OL)** and the **Numerical Approximation Operation Library (NA-OL)**, alongside a collection of state-of-the-art first-order optimization strategies.
 BOAT also provides multiple implementation versions:
 - **[PyTorch-based](https://github.com/callous-youth/BOAT)**: An efficient and widely-used version.
 - **[Jittor-based](https://github.com/callous-youth/BOAT/tree/boat_jit)**: An accelerated version for high-performance tasks.
 - **[MindSpore-based](https://github.com/callous-youth/BOAT/tree/boat_ms)**: Incorporating the latest first-order optimization strategies to support emerging application scenarios.